Glossary

 hotkey

-A hotkey (also hot key or hot-key) is a specific key subjected to a large number of read/write operations in a short time window.
+A hotkey (also hot key or hot-key) is a specific key or digest subjected to a disproportionately large number of read/write operations in a short time window.
 This can occur when multiple clients or processes attempt to access or modify the same data element simultaneously, leading to a concentrated workload on a single node.
-When a server node receives too many concurrent requests for the same key, it may reject the request with a KEY_BUSY

-error.
+error to avoid uneven load distribution.
 This also increments the fail_key_busy

 statistic for monitoring such scenarios.